 - Local Internships at Oglebay Resort and Area Festivals

 Helping students find internships and permanent job placement is a top priority at the West College of Business.
-Students work with their faculty mentor and our placement director to find positions in:
+Students work with their faculty advisor to find positions in:

 - State Divisions of Tourism